 C.1.3 Compliance with the Collision Regulations

-The Hazard Identification should clearly identify and investigate where the OREI may make it more likely that essels will deviate from the COLREGS, either as an intended or unintended action.
+The Hazard Identification should clearly identify and investigate where the OREI may make it more likely that vessels will deviate from the COLREGS, either as an intended or unintended action.

 This may include any effects which the OREI might make on the lights and shapes to be carried by vessels (e.g. interference to the visibility of navigation lights), on navigation marks ashore and at sea and to the light and sound signals made by vessels and navigational aids in particular circumstances.